TheRealPear/pgmgen.github.io/README.md

 PGM XML Generator is still in its infancy.
 As such, new features are actively being worked on and implemented.

 #### Supported Gamemodes
-* Destroy the Monument (DTM)
-* Destroy the Core (DTC)
-* King of the Hill (KoTH)
+* TBD

 #### Not implemented
 * TBD

 ## Usage
-To start using PGM XML Generator, you simply just need a modern web browser and [click here](https://pgmgen.github.io).
+To start using PGM XML Generator, you simply just need a modern web browser (with JavaScript enabled) and [click here](https://pgmgen.github.io).
 No download is necessary!

 ## Contributing & Licensing
 All contribution are welcomed.
-This project is made available under the [MIT license](https://github.com/TheRealPear/pgmgen.github.io/blob/main/LICENSE).
+This project is available under the [MIT license](https://github.com/TheRealPear/pgmgen.github.io/blob/main/LICENSE).